 Dubai is located within the Northern desert belt, hence its tropical desert climate.
 If you’re moving here from the tropics, the Dubai weather may be a little more temperamental than you’re used to.
 On the other hand, if you’re from a cooler country like the UK or the majority of European countries, then you can expect to enjoy outdoor activities more and connect with nature more thoroughly.
 Although you may find the desert heat a tad unbearable from time to time, don’t worry, we have a rooftop pool for you to cool down in here at Dubailand.

 Generally speaking, Dubai is hot and humid year-round, so that woolly coat you bought in the winter clear-out sale is probably not the wisest outerwear option for this trip.
 Instead, opt for a lighter jacket – just enough to keep you warm during those chillier nights.

 5. The Unexpected

-Saving the best till last: you need to expect everything that is unexpected.
-By that we mean leave all your preconceived (mis)conceptions about the country you’re travelling to at home, otherwise you might end up disappointed or dissatisfied with your new life abroad.
+Saving the best until last: you need to expect everything that is unexpected.
+By that we mean to leave all your preconceived (mis)conceptions about the country you’re travelling to at home, otherwise, you might end up disappointed or dissatisfied with your new life abroad.